A unified approach to structural limits, and limits of graphs with bounded tree-depth: Modelings

-In several contexts, it is clear when disjoint union of converging sequences form a converging sequence.
-If two graph sequences $(G_n)_{n\in\bbbn}$ and $(H_n)_{n\in\bbbn}$ are L-convergent or BS-convergent, it is clear that the sequence $(G_n\cup H_n)_{n\in\bbbn}$ is also convergent, provided that the limit exists.
-The same applies if we merge a countable set of L-convergent (resp.
-BS-convergent) sequences $(H_{n,i})_{n\in\bbbn}$ (where $i\in\bbbn$), with the obvious restriction that for each $i\in\bbbn$ all but finitely many $H_{n,i}$ are empty graphs.
+In several contexts, it is clear when the disjoint union of converging sequences forms a converging sequence.
+If two graph sequences $(G_n)_{n\in\bbbn}$ and $(H_n)_{n\in\bbbn}$ are {\rm L}-convergent or BS-convergent, it is clear that the sequence $(G_n\cup H_n)_{n\in\bbbn}$ is also convergent, provided that the limit exists.
+The same applies if we merge a countable set of {\rm L}-convergent (resp.\ BS-convergent) sequences $(H_{n,i})_{n\in\bbbn}$ (where $i\in\bbbn$), with the obvious restriction that for each $i\in\bbbn$ all but finitely many $H_{n,i}$ are empty graphs.

-We shall see that the possibility to merge a countable set of converging sequences to ${\rm FO}^{\rm local}$-convergence will need a further assumption, namely the following equality:
+We shall see that the possibility of merging a countable set of converging sequences to ${\rm FO}^{\rm local}$-convergence will need a further assumption, namely the following equality: